Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 It’s a case built on a shoddy confession and community bias, and includes allegations of Satanism, sexual abuse and mutilation.
 To this day, it inspires fierce debate and accusations of guilt, while the facts and evidence remain contested.

-What’s known is that three young boys were murdered in West Memphis, Arkansas, in 1993.
-Three teenagers were arrested and convicted for the crimes.
+What’s known is that three 8-year-old boys — Steve "Stevie" Branch, Christopher Byers and Michael Moore — were murdered in West Memphis, Arkansas, in 1993.
+Damien Echols, Jason Baldwin, and Jessie Misskelley, Jr. were arrested and convicted for the crimes, despite a majority of the evidence being circumstantial.
 Two were sentenced to life in prison, and the third received the death penalty.

-Following a series of documentaries that cast doubt on the investigation and law enforcement’s conclusion, high-profile supporters began to rally behind the imprisoned “West Memphis Three.”
+Following a series of documentaries that cast doubt on the investigation and law enforcement’s conclusion, high-profile supporters began to rally behind the imprisoned teens, later dubbed the “West Memphis Three.”

 In 2011, after almost two decades in prison, the West Memphis Three agreed to an Alford plea, which allowed them to proclaim their innocence while admitting the prosecution had enough evidence to convict them, and they were released from prison.

 Who Were Victims Stevie Branch, Michael Moore and Christopher Byers?

 The debate rages to this day, and no one has a definitive answer.

 Located across from Memphis, on the west bank of the Mississippi River, West Memphis shares many problems with its more famous neighbor.
 Crime and poverty rates are significantly higher than the national average and the Bible Belt city ranked as the most the most dangerous in the state in 2018, reported USA Today.

 Eight-year-olds Stevie, Michael and Christopher were best friends and Cub Scout members who attended Weaver Elementary School, where they were in second grade.